RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target April 14 reassessment solution guide.md

 **Answers:**

 1. The number of these strings that start with an `x` is $2^9 = 512$.
 The number of these strings that end with a `y` is also $2^9 = 512$.
 However, the number of these strings that start with an `x` and end with a `y` is $2^8 = 256$.
 Therefore, by the principle of inclusion/exclusion, the total number of strings that either start with an `x` or end with a `y` is $512 + 512 - 256 = 768$.
-2. **Note: A detail was left out of this problem, namely that you cannot have double scoops of the same flavor.** Assuming this detail, there are $5$ choices for the first scoop and $4$ choices for the second scoop.
-However, since the order of the scoops does not matter, we must divide by $2$.
+2. **Note: A detail was left out of this problem, namely that you cannot have double scoops of the same flavor.**
+   - Assuming this detail, there are $5$ choices for the first scoop and $4$ choices for the second scoop.
+However, since the order of the scoops does not matter, we must divide by $2$ because otherwise we are double-counting different orderings of the same two flavors (for example, chocolate then vanilla would be counted as a different sundae than vanilla followed by chocolate).
 Therefore, the total number of different sundaes is $\frac{5 \cdot 4}{2} = 10$.
 Note, this is the same thing as $\binom{5}{2}$.
-If your solution did not include the detail about not allowing double scoops, then I will read your explanation and grade on the quality of the explanation.
+   - If you did not make the assumption that the scoops must be different, then you have to consider two cases: First the case where the scoops are different flavors, and then where they are the same flavor.
+The first case is considered above and comes out to 10 choices.
+Then there are five possible sundaes where the scoops are the same flavor (one for each flavor).
+Therefore, the total number of different sundaes is $10 + 5 = 15$.
 3. The first two numbers can be any digit from 0 to 9, so there are $10 \cdot 10 = 100$ choices for the first two numbers.
 The next two letters can be any letter from A to Z, so there are $26 \cdot 26 = 676$ choices for the letters.
 Finally, the last three numbers can also be any digit from 0 to 9, so there are $10 \cdot 10 \cdot 10 = 1000$ choices for the last three numbers.
 Therefore, the total number of different standard plates is $100 \cdot 676 \cdot 1000 = 67,600,000$.